LandoCodesRissian/CodeQuiz/README.md

 ## Credits
-If it weren't for my brother in law this probably wouldn't be working
+If it weren't for my brother in law this probably wouldn't be working, Helped me troubleshoot basically everything I could not get working correctly.

 ## License
 Mit license